 Dana Solomon and Beverley Chalmers

 Conclusions: Birthing Techno-Sapiens in Disruptive Times

 Beverley Chalmers and Robbie Davis-Floyd

-Robbie Davis-Floyd, Senior Research Fellow, Department of Anthropology, University of Texas Austin, USA is author of Birth as an American Rite of Passage (2003) and Ways of Knowing about Birth: Mothers, Midwives, Medicine, and Birth Activism (2018).
-She has served as lead editor for 14 volumes, including Cyborg Babies: From Techo-Sex to Techno-Tots (1998) and Birth in Eight Cultures (2019).
+Robbie Davis-Floyd, Adjunct Professor, Department of Anthropology, Rice University, is author of Birth as an American Rite of Passage (2003) and Ways of Knowing about Birth: Mothers, Midwives, Medicine, and Birth Activism (2018).
+She has served as lead editor for 15 volumes, including Cyborg Babies: From Techo-Sex to Techno-Tots (1998) and Birth in Eight Cultures (2019).